cesbo/bitwrap/README.md

 Field type means a type of the struct field.

 For example `bits(1)` - numerical type will be `u8`.
-If the field type will be `bool` then conversion code will be appended.
+If the field type is `bool` then conversion code will be appended automatically.

 For other types or for value conversion you may use addition option - `bits(1, convert(from, into))`:

 - `from` - method to convert field type from numeric type
 - `into` - method to convert numeric type into field type

-In example it uses to convert u8 to/from bool
+If conversion methods not defined - `bits(1, convert())` will be used From and Into traits for field type.

 | Field | Bits |
 |---|---|